Regulations governing the EMI license in Lithuania

 • Applying for the license

-Registration of the EMI / PI licensed company under the minimum regulatory requirements
+Registration of the EMI / PI licensed company under the minimum regulatory requirements.

 Additional services on request

-• Preparation of individual business plan
+• Preparation of an individual business plan

 • Accounting services

-• Connection with SEPA system
+• Connection with the SEPA system

 • Connection with SWIFT

-• Connection with card issuance programme
+• Connection with a card issuance program

 • Apostilled corporate documents

-• Introduction to confirmed software provider
+• Introduction to confirmed software providers

 • Legal support